cs4241-21a/final_project/README.md

 * Attempted to figure out Autehntication with the Spotify API, so anybody could long into their personal account

 ### Ashwin Pai
+* Worked on generating a playlist of suggested songs based on users artists.
+* Integrated /get-reccomendations endpoint into app.
+* Worked on adding songs to a specific playlist after generation.

 ### River Yan
 * Developed generating popular songs from a given genre function using the API